CalamityAdam/iot/react/readings/higher_order_functions.md

 };
 ```

-**NB:** Remember, ES6 arrow functions, unlike normal JS functions, do not create
+**NB:** Remember, ES6 arrow functions, unlike normal JS functions, are automatically bound to the context (`this`) that existed when they were defined.
-a new scope.
-They are *not* lexically scoped.
 In other words, `this` means the
 same thing inside an arrow function that it does outside of it.

 ## Summary of Higher-Order Functions